• Skip to primary navigation

 More Cake Recipes

-• Funfetti Layer Cake
+• Chocolate Mint Cake

 Maple Bundt Cake

-Karissa Parrish (Ginger Snap)
+Karissa Parrish

-This Maple Bundt Cake is made with pure maple syrup and is topped with a sweet maple glaze.
+This maple bundt cake is made with pure maple syrup and is topped with a sweet maple glaze.
 The interior of the cake is both soft, while also being sturdy.
 This is the perfect cake to serve at your next birthday party!

 Print Recipe Pin Recipe

-Prep Time 10 mins
+Prep Time 10 minutes mins

-Cook Time 40 mins
+Cook Time 40 minutes mins

-Cooling 10 mins
+Cooling 10 minutes mins

-Total Time 1 hr
+Total Time 1 hour hr

 Course Dessert